Legend-wait for it-DARY!

 Using historical sales and lead generation data, group your company's ideal prospects and customers into cohesive segments whose members have the same needs, goals and pain points.

-For example, our ideal buyer persona is broken down like this:
+For example, our ideal buyer persona for our digital marketing agency services is broken down like this:

-- Position Needs: Needs to generate more qualified leads for their sales team, increase sales opportunities and closing rates, and increase the overall revenue for their company.
+- Position Needs: Needs to generate more qualified leads for their sales team, increase sales opportunities and closing rates, increase the overall revenue for their company, or train their marketing and sales team in the latest digital marketing and social selling techniques.

 - Company Revenue: Our ideal buyer persona’s annual company revenue is at least $3 million a year.